-This policy and procedure outlines Westmorland and Furness Council's approach to carrying out disabled adaptations to Council Housing assets in line with current legislation.
+This policy and procedure outlines Barrow-in-Furness Borough Council approach to carrying out disabled adaptations to Council Housing assets in line with current legislation.

 This policy applies to Council tenants and family members with a disability.

 2.0 Our Policy